Save Design - Getting Started Guide

 -

-From the Unity top menu bar, go to Tools > Save Design > Encrypt Settings
+From the Unity menu bar, open Tools > Save Design > Encrypt Settings.

 -

-In the opened window, enter your AES key (32 characters) and HMAC key (32 characters). ※ We strongly recommend using secure, random strings for both.
+In the displayed window, enter an AES key (32 characters) and an HMAC key (32 characters). ※ Secure random strings are recommended for both.

 -

-Click the [Generate Encryptor.cs] button.
-This will automatically generate a script named
+Click the [Generate Encryptor.cs] button to automatically generate an encryption script named

 Encryptor.cs